 Back pain during pregnancy is a common complaint — and it's no wonder.
-You're gaining weight, your center of gravity changes and your hormones are relaxing the ligaments in your pelvis.
+You're gaining weight, your center of gravity changes, and your hormones are relaxing the ligaments in the joints of your pelvis.
 Often, however, you can prevent or ease back pain during pregnancy.
 Consider seven ways to give pregnancy back pain the boot.

 As your baby grows, your center of gravity shifts forward.
 To avoid falling forward, you might compensate by leaning back — which can strain the muscles in your lower back and contribute to back pain during pregnancy.
 Keep these principles of good posture in mind: